-J. Mitchell Smith is a principal with Germer PLLC practicing in the firm's Beaumont and Houston, Texas offices.
-He graduated with a Bachelor of Arts degree from The University of Texas at Austin, and he received a Juris Doctor from Baylor University School of Law.
-Mitch practices commercial litigation, railroad/FELA litigation, general transportation and maritime litigation, and handles numerous civil appeals in the state appellate courts and on the federal level.
-He is a member of ABOTA-Houston chapter, National Association of Railroad Trial Counsel, Texas Association of Defense Counsel and the IADC, for which he serves as Chair of the Transportation Committee.
-He is President of the Jefferson County Bar Association.
-He can be reached at imsmith@germer.com.
+[Editor's note: J. Mitchell Smith is a principal with Germer PLLC practicing in the firm's Beaumont and Houston, Texas offices.
+He practices commercial litigation, railroad/FELA litigation, general transportation and maritime litigation, and handles numerous civil appeals in the state appellate courts and on the federal level.
+He currently serves as chair of the Transportation Committee of the International Association of Defense Counsel (IADC) and is president of the Jefferson County Bar Association.
+He also is a member of ABOTA-Houston chapter, National Association of Railroad Trial Counsel, and Texas Association of Defense Counsel.
+He can be reached at jmsmith@germer.com.]